-This is a course which supplies knowledge of the principles of composition and basic forms of writing reports.
-The subjects covered are: why reports are written, types of reports, makeup of reports, effectiveness of writing styles, gathering of facts for a report, planning a report, method of writing a report, layout and typing of a report, and visual aids in a report.
+se which supplies knowledge of the principles of composition and writing reports.
+The subjects covered are; why reports are written, s, makeup of reports, effectiveness of writing styles, gathering of port, planning a report, method of writing a report, layout and port, and visual aids in a report.